BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 d.
 Customer complaints about cheating should be investigated.
 e.
 Records should be kept of investigations which result in an account being closed including:
-i. player details (name, location, which licence the activity was in reliance on), scale of the offences (financial and number of players), time and date etc ii. the reason for investigation (including whether it was initiated by customer contact) and the outcome iii. any relevant evidence such as reports, screenshots, chat history etc. This
+i. player details (name, location, which licence the activity was in reliance on), scale of the offences (financial and number of players), time and date etc. ii. the reason for investigation (including whether it was initiated by customer contact) and the outcome iii. any relevant evidence such as reports, screenshots, chat history etc. This